aptech/docs/docs/CR-getname.rst

 ----------------
 .. function:: getname(dset)

-    :param dset: string specifying the name of the data set from which the function will obtain the variable names.
+    :param dset:
-    :type dset: TODO
+    :type dset: string specifying the name of the data set from which the function will obtain the variable names

     :returns: y (*TODO*), Nx1 vector containing the names of all of the variables in the specified data set.